Children and Youth with Special Health Care Needs (CYSHCN) Program

 New York State Multiple Systems Navigator (MSN)

-Multiple Systems Navigator is a user-friendly website with health, education, human service and disability information.
+You can visit Multiple Systems Navigator Website for information on health, education, human services and disabilities.
 The information is provided for youths, parents, family members and caregivers that rely on services and supports from child and family service systems.
 This website was developed by the Council on Children and Families and funded by the Developmental Disabilities Planning Council (DDPC).

 New York State Parent Guide

-NYS Parent Guide.
+For information on the NYS Parent Guide please visit https://www.nysparenting.org/.
 This is your Guide, the story of the first five years of your parenting journey.
 Whether you are the mother or father (through birth, adoption, or foster care), a grandparent, partner, family friend, aunt or uncle with parenting responsibilities, what you say and do in your role as a parent matters.